kinde-starter-kits/dotnet-starter-kit/Readme.md

 ### User profile

-Note, that some of claims and properties will be unavaliable if scope 'profile' wasn't used wi]hile authorizing.
+Note, that some of claims and properties will be unavaliable if scope 'profile' wasn't used while authorizing.
 In this case null will be returned.
 ```csharp
                 var client = KindeClientFactory.Instance.GetOrCreate(correlationId, _appConfigurationProvider.Get());
                  user = client.User;